lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 4. Find a possible contact method to reach out to the people who run Bool Streets Noods.

-     pressed on the home page on the navigation bar and scrolled all the way down to the Contact Us subheading.
+    He pressed on the home page on the navigation bar and scrolled all the way down to the Contact Us subheading.
 He then clicked on the hyperlink that leads to the Bool Street Noods Instagram page.

 ### Participant 5 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.